hashicorp/terraform-provider-rabbitmq/website/docs/r/federation-upstream.html.markdown

 ## Import

-A Federation upstream can be imported using the `id` which is composed of `name@vhost`.
+A Federation upstream can be imported using the resource `id` which is composed of `name@vhost`, e.g.
-E.g.

 ```sh
 terraform import rabbitmq_federation_upstream.foo foo@test